rope50/DWDM-Network-Optimizer/README.md

 2.- Delete temporally all links in the previous path and calculate the shortest path again.

-3.- Nodes and links in both paths calculated are asign to the final topology.
+3.- Nodes and links in both paths calculated are asigned to the final topology.
 Then refresh its links weight as 0.

 4.- Repeat steps 1, 2 and 3 for all other nodes within the topology.